sam-matthews/funds/README.md

 ## Install

 The following steps will create the required tables and functions.
 It's pretty straight forward, although I will generate just one script at some stage, so everything becomes simplified.

+EOM_Generation is used to hold Month end data.

 `
 unix> cd $HOME/Code/funds/postgres